 Breast enhancement procedures such as breast augmentation are popular and generally well understood.
 A procedure that is less frequently discussed is nipple reduction.
-Women in Danville, Walnut Creek, and throughout the East Bay choose this procedure to gain a significant improvement in the way they feel about their breasts and themselves.
+Women choose nipple reduction surgery to gain a significant improvement in the way they feel about their breasts and themselves.

 Enlarged nipples or areolas can be due to genetics, childbirth or breastfeeding.
 Whatever the cause, many women feel self-conscious about the way that their nipples look.
 If you’re concerned that nipple reduction could affect sensation of your breast, you can rest assured that Dr. Mariotti’s patients maintain full sensation except in rare cases.